rachel94/metaknowledge/metaknowledge/docs/documentation/modules/journalAbbreviations.rst

 | The journal abbreviation to be excluded from the database, it can either be a single string in which case that string will be exclude or a list/tuple of strings can be given with the abbreviations.

 | *dbname:* :code:`optional [str]`
-| The name of the database file, default is:code:`metaknowledge.journalAbbreviations.manualDBname`.
+| The name of the database file, default is :code:`metaknowledge.journalAbbreviations.manualDBname`.